 Let’s take a look at what some countries have been doing to fulfil their promises, and how effective this has been so far.

-According to Climate Action Tracker, Morocco is one of only two countries with a plan to reduce its CO2 emissions to a level consistent with the Paris agreement’s goal of a 1.5°C temperature rise.
+According to Climate Action Tracker, Morocco is one of only two countries with a plan to reduce its carbon dioxide (CO2) emissions to a level consistent with the Paris agreement’s goal.

-Morocco’s Plan Vert (green plan) sets out its strategy to tackle the threat of climate change.
+Morocco’s Plan Vert (green plan) sets out its plan to tackle the threat of climate change.
 As part of this, the government has lifted all subsidies on diesel and gas, to encourage consumers to use cleaner energy sources.
-They’ve also introduced financial incentives to persuade farmers to grow tree crops instead of cereals.
-This will help to protect biodiversity and counter the deforestation that frequently occurs to make space for agriculture.
+They’ve also brought in financial incentives to persuade farmers to grow tree crops instead of cereals.
+This will help to protect biodiversity and reduce the deforestation that often occurs to make space for agriculture.

-The plan aims for 42% of Morocco’s electricity to come from renewables by 2020, and 52% by 2030.
-This has led to investment in public projects such as the Noor Ouarzazate complex - the largest concentrated solar farm in the world, which covers an area the size of 3,500 football fields.
-It generates enough electricity to power two cities the size of Marrakesh.
+Morocco has also started newpublic projects such as the Noor Ouarzazate complex - the largest concentrated solar farm in the world, which covers an area the size of 3,500 football fields.
+It creates enough electricity to power two cities the size of Marrakesh.

 The Indian government has three main goals to tackle climate change: